14-MONTH ACADEMIC ENRICHMENT PROGRAM

 Scholars develop computer programming skills, technical abilities and a strong base of digital literacy.

-This discussion-based class offers a safe environment for scholars to reflect on their own cultural identity, build awareness of negative stereotypes, practice strategies for addressing racism and prejudice while celebrating their own accomplishments and hard work.
+Scholars to reflect on their own cultural identity, build awareness of negative stereotypes, practice strategies for addressing racism and prejudice while celebrating their own accomplishments and hard work.

 Inspired by the poem by William Ernest Henley, this class allows scholars to explore complex issues around race, class, gender and identity, and think about how their environments may shape them and how they will shape their environments.